Steele, Ed

 Question Response Comments/Notes

-2. Allowing parents to opt their children out of activities or lessons they find offensive to their personal, moral, or religious beliefs S* I prefer that any topics presented in schools that are generally considered controversial or offensive should be "opt-in" only.
+2. Allowing parents to opt their children out of activities or lessons that offend their personal, moral, or religious beliefs.
+S

-9. Implementing policies to allow students and faculty to use the restroom, locker room, and shower room that aligns with their gender identity O
+9. Implementing policies to allow students and faculty to use the restroom, locker room, and shower room based on self-identification rather than biological sex.
+O* Again, I've been very vocal about this issue.
+Girls and boys should have their own protected space, period.

 10. Teaching what is known as diversity, equity, inclusion (DEI); social, emotional learning (SEL); or critical race theory (CRT) in public schools.
 O

-11. Increasing academic (curriculum) transparency by requiring each public school to post online for parents and the public a list of all instructional materials being used in the classroom.
-S
+11. Requiring each district and charter school to post online a list of all curriculum and instructional materials being used in the classroom.
+S* Transparency is the key to restoring trust in public schools.